 Billy-Anne Hambleton RMN, MSc EMDR, PG Dip CBT, EMDR Parts 1-3 Adults & Children

-I am a BABCP Accredited Cognitive Behaviour Therapist and EMDR Europe Accredited Practitioner and during assessment work with my client to decide how we might address what is getting in the way of contented living.
+I am a BABCP Accredited Cognitive Behaviour Therapist and EMDR Europe Accredited Practitioner and during assessment work with my client to decide how we might address what is getting in the way of balance and contented living.

 I strive to provide only what would be good enough for my own children or loved ones, were they to be on the receiving end!
 I am an evidence-based practitioner who attends regular courses and receives excellent clinical supervision from Accredited and Consultant practitioners in order to continue to offer first class therapy to adults, children and young people.

 Cognitive Behaviour Therapy, Eye Movement Desensitisation & Reprocessing or both?

 These are interventions recommended by the National Institute for Health & Care Excellence (NICE), and the World Health Organisation (WHO).

 Cognitive Behaviour Therapy is a collaborative intervention which requires you to work between sessions to collect evidence of what happens when you think or behave in a particular way.
 You might be asked to record in diary form what has happened with regard to the issue we are working to address.

 Often described as a talking therapy, CBT is more accurately a talking and doing (behavioural) therapy.
 Together the therapist and the client design behavioural experiments which you would put into practice between sessions, and changes can be measured so it can be readily seen how therapy is working.
 See https://www.babcp.com/public/what-is-cbt.aspx for further information.